Evolution and Instability of Bogoliubov Fermi Surfaces under Zeeman Field

-Figure\,3(a) displays the temperature dependence of these correlations, which decrease monotonically as the temperature decreases, regardless of the form factor.
-This behavior results from the reduction in the DOS at the Fermi level due to the opening of the superconducting gap.
-As depicted in Fig.\,3(b), the magnitude of the correlations recovers with the application of the Zeeman field but does not exceed that of the normal state.
-This suggests that the Pomeranchuk transition of bogolon is unlikely to occur unless the system exhibits a strong nesting property.
+Figure\,3(a) displays the $T$ dependence of these correlations, which decrease monotonically with $T$, regardless of the form factor.
+This behavior reflects the reduction in the DOS at the Fermi level caused by the opening of the superconducting gap.
+As depicted in Fig.\,3(b), the application of the Zeeman field partially restores the magnitude of these correlations; however, it does not exceed the normal-state value.
+This implies that Pomeranchuk instabilities are unlikely.